SwissLife-OSS/Confix/README.md

-> This section is still in development.
-You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/2) about this section.

 ## Introduction

+> **ℹ️ This section is still in development.
+You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/2) about this section.**

 Managing application configuration has evolved into an intricate process in the modern software development landscape.
 Enter Confix, a tool specifically designed to untangle this complexity.
 Confix aids you in managing your application configuration throughout different stages of the software lifecycle, spanning from local development to production deployment.